-Certified Dental Assisting
+Certificate in Dental Assisting

 The IUFW Certified Dental Assisting Program curriculum includes didactic, laboratory, and clinical courses, as well as clinical experiences in general and specialty practices throughout northeastern Indiana.
 The professional curriculum is a structured, full-time program beginning each fall semester that prepares students for a career as a dental healthcare professional.
-The program offers a fulltime curriculum that is accredited by the American Dental Dental Association's Commission on Dental Accreditation.
+The program offers a full-time curriculum that is accredited by the American Dental Dental Association's Commission on Dental Accreditation.